Ingoldisthorpe Primary School’s PE and Sport Premium

 Introducing new curriculum areas

 A Lacrosse and Volley Ball taster day took place.
-This was voted in by the pupil voice PE Crew.
+This was voted in by the pupil voice PE Leaders.

 Raising the status of PE

 We continued to work hard on raising the status of PE and sport in Ingoldisthorpe Primary School and we maintained our Gold School Games Award this year for the third year which we are really proud of.
-We need to maintain this for the next year and then we can aim for the Platinum award (COVID-19 School Games criteria allowing)
+We need to maintain this for the next year and then we can aim for the Platinum award.

 Improving participation in extra-curricular sports

-In a survey undertaken, we are pleased to announce that for the academic year 2019-20 72% of KS1 children and 76% of KS2 children take part in extra-curricular sports in Ingoldisthorpe Primary School.
-This survey took place before the Lockdown in March 2020 and is reflective of the work we had done up until this point.
+In a survey undertaken, we are pleased to announce that for the academic year 2020-21 72% of KS1 child2 children take part in extra-curricular sports in Ingoldisthorpe Primary School.
 This makes a total of 75% across the whole school.
 We are particularly proud that the uptake in KS1 participation has risen significantly as we have been working hard to introduce new clubs.
 There has also been very significant increases in the number of Pupil Premium children's uptake which is now 73% across the school.
 The number of SEN children taking part in sporting clubs is now 86% (100% in KS1) which is a big improvement on the previous year where uptake was 69%.

 Standards of teaching have improved even further.
 Increased confidence of teachers to teach areas highlighted as needing enhancing eg. dance.